Rayane-WD/Tic-tac-toe-multidimensions/README.md

 Then start.
 Depending on the dimension chosen a letter/number will be attached to a grid or set of grids.
-[img2]
+[img2]-[img2']

+The number of turn passed is displayed.
 First player (J1) has the token 'X'.
 [img3]

 To place a token, you must first need choose the grid in which you wish to play.
-Enter the symbol attached to a grid/set and dive deeper in dimensions...
+Enter the symbol attached to a grid/set and dive deeper in dimensions until you reach a 2D version of a grid.
-[img4]

-..until you reach a 2D version of a grid.
-[img5]

 Each dots '.' represents an empty square, a reference grid is displayed helping you to easily choose a correct position.
 Enter a position to place you token.
-[img6]
+[img4]

 You can see your tokens in the next player turn.